Self-Interacting Dark Matter Subhalos in the Milky Way's Tides

-We include both the disk and bulge components in our MW model since they present in the MW and can play a significant role in tidal evolution of the subhalos~\cite{Robles:2019mfq}.
-For the stellar disk, we use the Miyamoto-Nagai potential $\Phi_{\rm MN}=-GM_{\rm d}/\sqrt{R^2+(R_{\rm d}+\sqrt{z^{2}_{\rm d}+z^2})^2}$~\cite{mn1975}, where $M_{\rm d}=6.98\times10^{10}~M_\odot$ is the disk mass, $R_{\rm d}=3.38~{\rm kpc}$ is the disk scale length, and $z_{\rm d}=0.3~{\rm kpc}$ is the disk scale height.
-In addition, we include a Hernquist bulge potential $\Phi_{\rm H}=-GM_{\rm H}/(r+r_{\rm H})$ \cite{hernquist1990}, where $M_{\rm H}=1.05\times10^{10}~M_{\odot}$ is the bulge mass and $r_{\rm H}=0.46~{\rm kpc}$.
-We model the main halo using an NFW profile~\cite{Navarro:1995iw} with the maximal velocity $V_{\rm max}=200.5~{\rm km/s}$ and the associated radius $r_{\rm max}=43.4~{\rm kpc}$, and the corresponding halo mass is $M_{200}=1.4\times10^{12}~M_\odot$.
-With these parameters chosen for the main halo and the baryonic component, we can reproduce the MW mass model presented in~\cite{McMillan:2011wd}, in accord with measurements of MW stellar kinematics and the local dark matter density.
+Our MW model includes both disk and bulge components, as they can play a significant role in tidal evolution of the subhalos~\cite{Robles:2019mfq}.
+For the stellar disk, we use the Miyamoto-Nagai potential $\Phi_{\rm MN}=-GM_{\rm d}/\sqrt{R^2+(R_{\rm d}+\sqrt{z^{2}_{\rm d}+z^2})^2}$~\cite{mn1975}, where $M_{\rm d}=6.98\times10^{10}~{\rm M_\odot}$ is the disk mass, $R_{\rm d}=3.38~{\rm kpc}$ is the disk scale length, and $z_{\rm d}=0.3~{\rm kpc}$ is the disk scale height.
+We include a Hernquist bulge potential $\Phi_{\rm H}=-GM_{\rm H}/(r+r_{\rm H})$ \cite{hernquist1990}, where $M_{\rm H}=1.05\times10^{10}~{\rm M_{\odot}}$ is the mass and $r_{\rm H}=0.46~{\rm kpc}$.
+We model the main halo using an NFW profile~\cite{Navarro:1995iw} with the maximum circular velocity $V_{\rm max}=200.5~{\rm km/s}$ and the associated radius $r_{\rm max}=43.4~{\rm kpc}$, and the corresponding halo mass is $M_{200}=1.4\times10^{12}~{\rm M_\odot}$.
+With these parameters, we can reproduce the MW mass model presented in~\cite{McMillan:2011wd}.
 In principle, one should also include the self-scattering effect for the main halo.
-However, for a MW-like galaxy, where the baryons dominate the central regions, an SIDM halo profile can be similar to an NFW one, because SIDM thermalization with the baryonic potential increases the central dark matter density~\cite{Kaplinghat:2013xca,Elbert:2016dbb,Sameie:2018chj,Robles:2019mfq}.
+However, for a MW-like galaxy, where the baryons dominate the central regions, an SIDM halo profile can be similar to an NFW one, because SIDM thermalization with the baryonic potential increases the central dark matter density~\cite{Kaplinghat:2013xca,Elbert:2016dbb,Creasey:2016jaq,Sameie:2018chj,Robles:2019mfq}.
 We have checked that the NFW halo we take here is a good approximation to the SIDM MW halo constructed in~\cite{Sameie:2018chj}.
-We also note that the host potential does not evolve with time.
+Note the host potential does not evolve with time.